BluSmart: Services

-BluSmart operates in Gurugram and South Delhi.
-Users can book a cab using the Android or iOS Mobile App.
+BluSmart operates in parts of- Delhi NCR, Bangalore, Mumbai, and Dubai Users can book a cab using the Android or iOS Mobile App.
 In June 2020, BluSmart also introduced imulti-hour rentals.

 In April 2021, BluSmart initiated a COVID-19 vaccination drive for its drivers, whose vaccination status is visible on the BluSmart mobile app.

 BluSmart also launched EV intercity rides from Delhi NCR to Chandigarh, Jaipur.

 Challenges in growth

 Unlike its competitors, BluSmart's expansion faces several hindrances.
-Because BluSmart operates on a hub-to-hub model, lack of charging infrastructure in India and range anxiety of EVs poses serious hurdles in the company's growth.
+Because BluSmart operates on a hub-to-hub model, the lack of charging infrastructure in India and range anxiety of EVs poses serious hurdles to the company's growth.
 Because their cars are not driver-owned assets, high maintenance costs might further complicate its scaling-up process.